voschezang/coding-handbook/goals-planning-strategy.md

 A roadmap is a prototype of a strategy, rather than a list of everything that will be done.
 Make it flexible.
 Design for failure.

+Ideal outcomes are often difficult to measure and quantify.
+Hence goals are used as a proxy for convenience.

 An hierarchy of three layers: